bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 ## Bevy Reflection Improvements

-Bevy's "Rust reflection" system: `bevy_reflect` is a core, foundational piece of Bevy's scene system.
+Bevy's "Rust reflection" system `bevy_reflect` is a core, foundational piece of Bevy's scene system.
 It provides a way to dynamically interact with Rust types at run-time without knowing their actual types.
-We've invested heavily in it this release in preparation for scripting support and scene system improvements.
+We've invested heavily in it this release to prepare for scripting support and scene system improvements.

 [`bevy_reflect`](https://crates.io/crates/bevy_reflect) aims to be a "generic" Rust reflection system.
 It can be used without Bevy.
 We believe it fills a very real gap in the Rust ecosystem and we encourage the wider Rust community to use it (and contribute!).